josmeuleman/FRLibIntegration/README.md

 Usage:

+	#include <FRAnalog>
 	...
 	FRAnalog myAnalog1(PINAD, "AlphaVane[deg]"); // for the headerSting
 	...
 	myLogger.AddSensor(&myAnalog1);

-If SetOutputRange is not used, the logged value is 12 bit (0-4095) If the header string is not set, it will be empty
+If SetOutputRange is not used, the logged value in SensorString is 12 bit (0-4095), else it will have a value within the predefined range
+If the header string is not set, it will be empty

 ## FRAS5600
 The FRAS5600 class is a class for logging the AS5600 hall sensor, used in the alpha vane.

-	#include <FRAS5600>
+Internally it uses the libary AS5600.h

 	FRAS5600();
 	bool Init();
 	bool Init(float offsetAngle);